 An employee granted FML for any reason other than Pregnancy Disability who returns within 12 workweeks of the initiation of the leave (or within 26 workweeks if the FML was taken for Military Caregiver Leave) shall be returned to the same or an equivalent position upon return from the leave.
+An employee granted FML for any reason other than Pregnancy Disability shall be returned to the same or an equivalent position upon return from the leave.
 For an employee's return to work rights after Pregnancy Disability Leave, see Section E.7, below.
-If the position has been abolished or otherwise affected by layoff and an equivalent position is not available, the employee shall be afforded the same considerations which would have been afforded had the employee actually been working rather than on leave when the position was abolished or affected by layoff.
-An employee granted an FML is not entitled to reinstatement to his/her her/his/their position if the employee's appointment ending date or predetermined date of separation occurs before the scheduled return date.
+If the position has been abolished or otherwiseaffected by layoff and an equivalent position is not available, the employee shall be afforded the same considerations which would have been afforded had the employee actually been working rather than on leave when the positionwas abolished or affected by layoff.
+An employee granted an FML is notentitled to reinstatement to his/her her/his/their position if the employee's appointment ending date or predetermined date of separation occurs before the scheduled return date.

-2. FML for the Employee's Serious Health Condition
+1.2.
+FML for the Employee's Serious Health Condition

-FML for the employee's own serious health condition is leave taken when the employee's own serious health condition, as defined in Section D.1.a.6-12above, renders the employee unable to perform any one or more of the essential functions of the employee's position.
+FML for the employee's own serious health condition is leave taken when the employee's own serious health condition, as defined in Section D.1.a.6-12 above, renders the employee unable to perform any one or more of the essential functions of the employee's position.